cmkobel/CompareM2/README.md

 <table><tr><td>

-If you don't have Apptainer, Assemblycomparator2 will default to use Mamba to install all snakemake workflow rule environments separately.
+If you don't have Apptainer, Assemblycomparator2 will default to use Conda/Mamba to install all Snakemake workflow rule environments separately.
 In this case, you should set the conda channel priority to "flexible" with `conda config --set channel_priority flexible`

 </td></tr></table>

 First, you need to install a Conda-based Python3 distribution.
-The recommended choice is [Miniforge](https://github.com/conda-forge/miniforge#install) which not only provides the required Python and Conda commands, but also includes Mamba an extremely fast and robust replacement for the Conda package manager which is highly recommended.
+The recommended choice is [Miniforge](https://github.com/conda-forge/miniforge#install) which not only provides the required Python and Conda commands, but also includes Mamba - an extremely fast and robust replacement for the Conda package manager which is highly recommended.

 In case you don't use Mambaforge you can always install Mamba into any other Conda-based Python distribution with